Are you in the job search process? Do you need to know how to write and format a UX writer resume to get your dream UX writer job?

 It’s true that these things are important, but what did the user experience say about it in measurable numbers?

-Hiring managers and recruiters care less about what tools you used and more about how your work made a difference.
+Hiring managers and recruiters care less about what tools you use and more about how your work makes a difference.

-You also need to explain why you put those numbers down on your resume, so make sure you do that too.
-Because there are many numbers that may impress your potential employer, but which ones make the difference.
+You also need to explain why you put those numbers down on your resume, so make sure you do that, too.
+There are many numbers that may impress your potential employer, but which ones make the difference?
 Again, think of what’s relevant.

 Here are some great examples:

-• Wrote empty state copy for editor feature leading to a 20 percent increase in product usage time during an average user session.
+- Wrote empty state copy for the editor feature, leading to a 20 percent increase in product usage time during an average user session.

 Listing Interests